Shreya-M03/Bhaav.ai/README.md

 # Bhaav.ai
-A Multilingual Sentiment Analyzer for Indian Languages
-# Bhaav.ai
 Bhaav.ai is a multilingual sentiment analyzer that focuses on the analysis of Indian Languages.
 Bhaav.ai, as a product in its present form, offers the analysis of the following languages:

 1. Hindi <br>